ArnoldYSYeung/stock_trading_algorithms/README.md

   - assessment of statistical portfolio performances
   - optimization of portfolio stock distribution based on indicated performance statistic
   - simulation of buying/selling commands in an active market and calculation of daily portfolio value
-  - prediction of index return based on external factors (e.g. other index returns) using Random Forest Regressor (in progress)
+  - prediction of index return based on external factors (e.g. other index returns) using Random Forest Regressor

 The project is currently INCOMPLETE and ON-GOING.

 For more information, please visit www.arnoldyeung.com